Life As a Team Assembler

 Time Management: Managing one’s own time and the time of others.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In the United States, there were 1,130,900 jobs for Team Assembler in 2016.
 There is little to no growth in job opportunities for Team Assembler.
-There will be an estimated 107,400 positions for Team Assembler per year.
+Due to new job openings and attrition, there will be an average of 107,400 job openings in this field each year.